ProstoyVadila/ws_servers_metrics/README.md

 # WebSocket servers comparison

-Rust server is based on Rocket framework.
+Rust ws server is based on Rocket framework. \
-Python app is based on Tornado.
+Python ws server is based on Tornado.

 ## Metrics